0832389/GurmansBookStores/GurmansBookStores/README.txt

 Edited the name of models folder to ViewModels.
 Changed the namspace of ErrorViewModels.cs to reflect the project.
 Build the project.
 7:25 AM
+Resolved the errors and tested.
+In utility project, added SD.cs class.